carrols/test-webroot/README.md

-# calc2
+# test-webroot

-Simple 2 number web calculator for git demos
+Simple document to test downloading a web site from a git repo

-If you have forked this repository as part of the labs in the Professional Git book, please consider writing a review of the book on Amazon!

-Thanks!!